Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 • As a result, the government had to introduce strict regulatory reforms.

-• The Securities and Exchange of India (SEBI) was given more powers to regulate the stock market.
+• The Securities and Exchange Board of India (SEBI) was given more powers to regulate the stock market.

-• New rules were also introduced for IPOs and stock trading practices.
+• New rules were also introduced for IPOS and stock trading practices.

 Loss of Investor Confidence